Descanonge/tomate/docs/source/plotting.rst

 The plot object contains a database object, and a scope corresponding to the plotted data.
-To fetch data from the database, the scope should be a child of its loaded scope.
 The keyring used for selecting the data to plot (:attr:`keyring` attribute, which points to `scope.parent_keyring`) should yield data with the correct dimensions.
-An exception will only be raised if using class method :func:`create` to create the plot object.
-The scope scan be sliced, or redefined with methods:
+The scope scan be sliced, or redefined with the methods:

 * :func:`reset_scope`, that will redefine all keys from the parent scope.